outscale/terraform-provider-outscale/website/docs/r/vpn_connection.html.markdown

       * `route_type` - The type of route (always `static`).
       * `state` - The current state of the static route (`pending` \| `available` \| `deleting` \| `deleted`).
   * `state` - The state of the VPN connection (`pending` \| `available` \| `deleting` \| `deleted`).
-  * `static_routes_only` - If `false`, the VPN connection uses dynamic routing with Border Gateway Protocol (BGP).
-If `true`, routing is controlled using static routes.
+  * `static_routes_only` - If false, the VPN connection uses dynamic routing with Border Gateway Protocol (BGP).
+If true, routing is controlled using static routes.
 For more information about how to create and delete static routes, see [CreateVpnConnectionRoute](https://docs.outscale.com/api#createvpnconnectionroute) and [DeleteVpnConnectionRoute](https://docs.outscale.com/api#deletevpnconnectionroute).
   * `tags` - One or more tags associated with the VPN connection.
       * `key` - The key of the tag, with a minimum of 1 character.
       * `value` - The value of the tag, between 0 and 255 characters.